 By 1452, the castle had been converted into a Royal Residence, but was damaged in an earthquake in 1531.
 It was mostly repaired 30 years later.
 The city walls were renovated again, but then the 1755 earthquake, describe in my last post, caused significant damage and the castle was left in ruins.
 In the 1900’s, some of the structures were demolished and others restored and rebuilt into what you see today.

 From here, we decided to wander back to our apartment in the Baixa neighborhood, getting lunch on the way.
 Being quite exhausted, we decided to take a nap before heading out again.
-When traveling with young kids, or even if you aren’t, it is almost always nice to avoid the hottest part of the day and rest in your air conditioned accommodations.
+When traveling with young kids, or even if you aren’t, it is almost always nice to adjust your travel plans to avoid the hottest part of the day and rest in your air conditioned accommodations.
 If you can get your kids to fall asleep, they may even have enough energy to stay out past their bedtime and enjoy the evening with you.

 First we stopped by the Jerónimos Monastery, constructed during the 16th century.
 Monks from the Order of Hieronymite inhabited the monastery with the directive to both care for the needs of sailors, navigators, and some of the early explorers, as well as pray for the king.
 They did this until 1833, when the monastery was secularized and the monks left.